 Chiles High School is a Drug-Free School Zone.
 Leon County School Board policy 5512 applies to everyone: use or possession of tobacco is prohibited within 1,000 feet of the school grounds and at all school functions.
-Visitors will be asked to extinguish or discard any smoking or tobacco products immediately; students violating this order will receive a referral and be disciplined in accordance with the Student Code of Conduct.
+Visitors will be asked to extinguish or discard any smoking or tobacco products immediately.